taverianov/cloudlinux-documentation/docs/solo/installation/README.md

 https://repo.cloudlinux.com/cloudlinux/8/BaseOS/x86_64/kickstart/
 ```

-Type in installation URL in the corresponding field, configure proxy if needed and press the `Done` button.
+Type in the installation URL in the corresponding field, configure the proxy if needed and press the `Done` button.

 ![](./images/installation_source_network_address.png)

 #### ISO file source

-This option is primary used as an alternative when you don't have internet connection on a target server.
+This option is primarily used as an alternative when you don't have an internet connection on a target server.
 It is only available if you downloaded Minimal or DVD ISO which contains some bundled packages in.

 ![](./images/installation_iso_source.png)